Berkeley-MDes/tdf-fa23-6j17/weekly-reports/2023-09-07weekly-report.md

 ### Reflections:

-Familiarized myself with the basic interface and tools.
-Completed the first tutorial on basic shapes, but Struggled with understanding the difference between NURBS and polygons.
+Familiarized myself with the primary interface and tools.
+Completed the first tutorial on basic shapes but Struggled with understanding the difference between NURBS and polygons.
-And I start creating complex curves and surfaces.
-Started experimenting with texture and materials.
+And I started creating complex curves and surfaces.
+I started experimenting with texture and materials.